-- 477 Clear lines of communication between responder organisations and the TCG are required.
-If - 478 agencies are responding at Strategic Co-ordinating Group (SCG) level or above, it is the role of - 479 the SCG chair to ensure that the TCG is updated with the appropriate information. - 480 Tactical commanders in the TCG are responsible for interpreting strategic direction, where - 481 strategic level command is in use, and developing and co-ordinating the tactical plan.
-Although - 482 most fire and rescue personnel acting in a TCG capacity will have specific service - 483 responsibilities, they should work with other TCG tactical commanders to deliver tactical multi- - 484 agency management of the major incident. - Fire and rescue service commanders who attend the TCG should have an appropriate level of authority to make decisions on behalf of their service, and be able to support the establishment and continuation of a TCG for as long as is necessary.
-They may need to lead the TCG meetings according to JESIP guidelines, based on the type of major incident. - 489 Fire and rescue service tactical commanders will need to brief relevant personnel with the - 490 decisions and outcomes of the TCG meetings, and ensure that operational personnel have the - 491 resources, direction and co-ordination required to deliver successful outcomes.
-Unless there is - 492 an obvious and urgent need for intervention, tactical commanders should not become directly - 493 involved in the detailed operational tasks being carried out at the operational level. - 494 STRATEGIC ACTIONS
+Clear lines of communication between responder organisations and the TCG are required.
+If agencies are responding at Strategic Co-ordinating Group (SCG) level or above, it is the role of the SCG chair to ensure that the TCG is updated with the appropriate information.

+Tactical commanders in the TCG are responsible for interpreting strategic direction, where strategic level command is in use, and developing and co-ordinating the tactical plan.
+Although each of the most fire and rescue personnel acting in a TCG capacitysenior officers at the tactical level will have specific service or agency-responsibilities, they should work with other TCG tactical commanders together deliver tactical multi-agency management of the major incident.

+Fire and rescue service commanders who attend the TCG should have an appropriate level of authority to make decisions on behalf of their service, and be able to support the establishment and continuation of a TCG for as long as is necessary.
+They may need to lead the TCG meetings according to JESIP guidelines, based on the type of major incident.

+Fire and rescue service tactical commanders will need to brief relevant personnel with the decisions and outcomes of the TCG meetings, and They should ensure that operational commanders personnel have the means resources, direction and co-ordination required to deliver successful outcomes.
+Unless there is an obvious and urgent need for intervention, tactical commanders should not become directly involved in the detailed operational tasks being carried out at the operational level.

-Reference Strategic action Comment 20488 Identify, train, exercise and equip personnel to operate in a tactical co-ordinating environment in line with Incident command Archive 20489 Ensure that all commanders are familiar with the JESIP guidelines for the role and responsibilities of tactical command and tactical co- ordinating groups Amend 20490 Ensure that commanders who may attend a tactical co-ordinating group have an appropriate level of authority to make decisions on behalf of their service Amend
+Reference Strategic action Comment 20488 Identify, train, exercise and equip personnel to operate in a tactical co-ordinating environment in line with National Operational Guidance: Incident command Archive 20489 Ensure that alltactical commanders are familiar with the JESIP guidelines for the role and responsibilities of tactical command and tactical both remote and on-scene are familiar with co_ordinating groups_establishment and ways of working, and that they can support the establishment and continuation of a co-ordinating group for as long as is necessary Amend 20490 Ensure that tactical commanders who may attendare sent to a tactical co-ordinating group have an appropriate level of authority to make decisions on behalf of their organisation service Amend